-Due to the NPL Final Series not taking place in 2020 or 2021, Football Australia has retained the allocation of this slot and in 2022 was awarded to Football Victoria.
+Due to the NPL Final Series not taking place in 2022, Football Australia has retained the allocation of this slot and in 2023 will be awarded to Football Victoria.
 The allocation of this slot will be reviewed and awarded each year.

 - Top 8 qualifying directly into the Final Rounds

 - Bottom four playing off for final two spots (9th v 12th and 10th v 11th)

 The final allocation for the Round of 32 in 2023 comprises:

 - Football NSW - 4 clubs